ankitjain28may/drupal-best-practices/README.md

   - role1
   - role2
 ```
-Add your hosts name in existing playbooks defined in subdirectory called `playbooks` or create your own custom playbooks.
+Add your hosts name in existing playbooks defined in `drupal.*.yml` under `ansible` dir or create your own custom playbooks.

 ### Playbooks